EPSRC iCASE Funded PhD Studentship: Formal Modelling, Analysing and Testing of Real Time Systems

 Swansea University is a UK top 30 institution for research excellence (Research Excellence Framework 2014), and has been named Welsh University of the Year 2017 by The Times and Sunday Times Good University Guide.

-This is an EPSRC funded iCASE PhD project for 4 years.
-The PhD project is partially funded by the company Siemens.
+This project is suitable for candidates interested in Formal Methods and working together with an industrial company.
+This is an EPSRC funded iCASE PhD project for 4 years, partially funded by the company Siemens.

 The ERTMS Train Control System is a state-of-the-art system designed as a standard for railways across Europe.
 While the ERTMS standard details the interactions between trains and track equipment (e.g., in order to obtain concise train position information) and a radio block centre and trains (e.g., to hand out movement authorities), the details of how the controller, the interlocking and the radio block centre interact with each other are left to the suppliers of signalling solutions.